deloitte-uk-systems-engineering/spring-mvp-app/README.md

 ## Database

-- App is currently storing data via in-memory database
+- App is currently storing data via MySQL DB.
+Kindly configure MySQL Db in your machine and update application.properties file with connection details.
-- This will be replaced by local SQL database such as PostgreSQL or cloud database such as AWS RDS
+- This will be replaced by cloud database such as AWS RDS in future.
 - Associated configurations will be added in `/resources/application.properties`

 ## Usage